eclipse-dash/dash-licenses/README.md

 When the tool identifies a library that requires further review, the obvious question is: now what?

-The traditional means of requsetion review is by creating a [contribution questionnaire](https://www.eclipse.org/projects/handbook/#ip-prereq-cq) to request assistance from the IP Team.
-This still works; Eclipse committers who are familiar with this process can continue to engage in this manner.
+The traditional means of requesting a review is by creating a [contribution questionnaire](https://www.eclipse.org/projects/handbook/#ip-prereq-cq) to request assistance from the IP Team.
+This still works; Eclipse committers who are familiar with this process can continue to engage in this manner (use the ClearlyDefined ID as the "Name and Version of the Library" when making the request).

 The tool incorporates a new experimental feature that leverages some new technology.
 Instead of creating a CQ via IPZilla, the tool can create an issue against the Eclipse Foundation's GitLab instance (there is discussion [here](https://gitlab.eclipse.org/eclipsefdn/iplab/emo/-/issues/2)).
 Note that this feature is still under development and processing in the back end may take a day or two.
 It's still very experimental, so there will be changes.